Annandale

 About Annandale

-From the community tables at Revolver to the handmade pastries at Cherry Moon, Annandale’s café culture is equal parts ritual and artistry.
-Each corner café feels like a local living room — familiar faces, good coffee, and quiet joy in the everyday.
+From the community tables at Precinct 37 on Booth St to quiet park side coffees on View St at Meli Annandale, Annandale’s café culture is equal parts ritual and artistry.
+Each corner café feels like a local living room – familiar faces, good coffee and joy in the everyday.

 Architecture & Homes

-Federation facades, weathered sandstone, and narrow streets that hold more history than they show.
-Annandale homes often hide secret courtyards, artist studios, or hand-built extensions — a blend of past and present that feels deeply lived in.
+Heritage terraces, weathered sandstone and narrow streets hold more history than they let on.
+Many Annandale homes hide secret courtyards, artist studios or hand-built extensions – a blend of past and present that feels deeply lived in.

 Best of Annandale